jtmullen/asc-fsgp-2024-results/asc/route/when.md

   image_fullwidth: "assets/images/ETS_road.jpg"
 ---

+See the [route](../.) page for the exact roads as well as details on the checkpoints and stage stops.
+The best place to see the cars up close will be one of these stops.
+If you are not located near one, or want to see them on the road, see below for information on when you may be able to see them near you!

-{% include alert info="The following are estimated guess windows in which _most_ solar cars will likely pass through a given location.
+{% include alert info="The following are __estimated__ guess windows in which _most_ solar cars will likely pass through a given location.
 Actual times may differ based on weather and traffic conditions as well as individual stategy decisions made by competing teams.
 During the event the [live tracker](./../live) can be used to see the actual location of the solar cars on the road." %}

 {% tabs state %}